polterguy/hyper-core/README.md

 You can create an extension method that requires one or more arguments to be supplied, and if they aren't, it will throw an exception.
 To do this, you'll have to invoke the **[micro.lambda.contract.min]** event, passing in the root node, and a list of mandatory arguments, and their type(s), in your extension method implementation.
-Below is an example of a method that requires the client to having pass in a `description` argument as a string, and if he hasn't, or the description is empty, it will throw an exception.
+Below is an example of a method that requires the client to having pass in a `description` query argument as a string, and if he hasn't, or the description is empty, it will throw an exception.

 ```